Radikaa Sarathkumar: Film career

 In September 2019, she was awarded as "Nadigavel Selvi" during audio launch of Market Raja MBBS.

 Political career

 She joined the AIADMK before the 2006 Assembly elections along with her husband R. Sarathkumar.
 On 18 October 2006, she was dismissed from AIADMK for anti-party activities.
-She was the vice president of All India Samathuva Makkal Katchi from 2007 until recently when she tendered her resignation.
+She was the vice-president of All India Samathuva Makkal Katchi from 2007 until recently when she tendered her resignation.

-In the 2024 Indian general election, Radikaa contested as the BJP candidate from the Virudhunagar Lok Sabha constituency.
+In the 2024 Indian general election, Radhika contested as the BJP candidate from the Virudhunagar Lok Sabha constituency.
 She lost the election and finished third.
 Vijaya Prabhakaran (son of Late Vijayakanth) finished with 214,606 votes higher than Radhika.

 Legal issues

 Cheque bounce case

 In 2014, Radiance Media Private Ltd. filed a petition claiming that Magic Frames, a company where Radhika and her husband Sarathkumar are partners, borrowed ₹1.50 crore and later her husband Sarathkumar took an additional loan of ₹50 lakhs in an agreement that the amount would be returned by March 2015.
 In 2017, Radiance media alleged that Magic Frames issued seven cheques as repayment and all of the cheques bounced for which seven cases were filed.
 In 2019, the Madras High Court had declined to quash the criminal proceedings in the pending cases after the couple moved the high court to quash them.
 Radikaa and Sarathkumar were convicted in the case by the Special Court on 7 April 2021.
 The court sentenced them to one year in prison and a fine of ₹3.3 crore.
 On the same day, her husband, Sarathkumar, received relief from the court for the sentence and the court issued arrest warrant to Radikaa since she had not appeared in court.